 China Customs adopts GTIN reporting function in single window declaration system

-Imports and exports to China will be streamlined using Global Trade Item Numbers (GTIN) thanks to a resolution by Chinese Customs.
-The General Administration of Customs of China (GAC) rolled out a GTIN reporting function for its single window declaration system on August 1, 2019, marking a significant step toward adopting GS1 barcodes in customs clearance.
+For immediate release 1 August 2019 - Imports and exports to China will be streamlined using Global Trade Item Numbers (GTIN) thanks to a resolution by Chinese Customs.
+The General Administration of Customs of China (GAC) rolled out a GTIN reporting function for its single window declaration system on 1 August, 2019, marking a significant step toward adopting GS1 barcodes in customs clearance.
 The decision comes in response to recent rapid growth in cross-border trade, both in type and volume.

 Improving the efficiency of supervision and customs clearance has become a significant challenge for customs agencies around the world.
 There is great interest in the role GTIN can play to meet these growing needs.